Open interacting particle systems and Ising measures

-where the curved arrows indicate the jump direction.
+In pictorial presentation the generalized jump rates are like those of the standard KLS model displayed in \eqref{rKLS}, \eqref{lKLS}, except that in \eqref{lKLS} the parameter $\kappa$ has to be replaced by $\lambda$.
 These asymmetric rates furnish us with a more generic model that can be studied rigorously and which by virtue of having more free parameters has a potentially wider range of applications.

 The conventional KLS model is reversible w.r.t. the Ising measure \eqref{Isingperdef} if and only if there is no bias in the jump rates, i.e., for $r=\ell$.
 In the generalized model the situation is slightly more complicated.